 As a first step, the packet is appended to the flow's queue, and nothing else needs to be done if the flow is already backlogged.
-Otherwise, the flow's timestamps are updated (lines 7-8), and line 10 checks whether the group's state needs to be updated: this happens if the group was idle, or if the new flow causes the group's timestamp to decrease (in this case the group was ineligible: line 7 implies $V(t) \leq S^k$, the second test in line 10 succeeds if $S^k < S_i$, hence $V(t) < S_i$).
-The update is done by lines 11-18, which possibly remove the group from the ineligible sets (lines 14-15), and update the group's timestamps (being the slot size 2^i , the start time calculation only needs to clear the last i bits of S_k , line 16).
+Otherwise, the flow's timestamps are updated (lines 7 and 8), and line 10 checks whether the group's state needs to be updated.
+This happens if the group was idle, or if the new flow causes the group's timestamp to decrease (in this case, the group was ineligible: line 7 implies $V(t) \le S^k$, the second test in line 10 succeeds if $S^k < S_i$, hence $V(t) < S_i$).
+The update is done by lines 11-17, which possibly remove the group from the ineligible sets (lines 13 and 14) and update the group's timestamps (being the slot size 2^i , the start time calculation only needs to clear the last i bits of S_k , line 15).

-Once the group's timestamps are set, a constant-time bucket insert (line 19) sorts the flow with respect to the other flows in the group.
-At this point, if needed, V(t) is updated according to Eq.
-(2).
-Finally, function compute_group_state() (Sec.
-IV-A3/Fig. 5) computes the new state of the group (which may have changed because of the new values of S_i , F_i and V(t), and line 28 puts the group in its new set.
+Once the group's timestamps are set, a constant-time bucket insert (line 18) sorts the flow with respect to the other flows in the group.
+At this point, if needed, V(t) is updated according to (2).
+Finally, function compute_group_state() (Section IV-A.3/Fig. 5) computes the new state of the group (which may have changed because of the new values of S_i , F_i , and V(t)), and line 27 puts the group in its new set.

-Note that an enqueue does not move other groups across sets: their eligibility remains the same (V(t) changes only if all other groups are idle); blocked/ready states also remain unchanged, though for less intuitive reasons8.
+Note that an enqueue does not move other groups across sets: Their eligibility remains the same (V(t) changes only if all other 6